Decision-Aware Conditional GANs for Time Series Data: Omitted Proofs

 \subsection{Proof of Lemma 1}

 We first show the decision-related quantities in DAT-CGAN are all bounded under our assumptions.
 Here by boundedness of a vector or matrix, we mean the largest entry of the vector or matrix is bounded.
-Similar to the theory part in the main paper, we also simplify notations, such as only considering fixed $k=K$ and omitting some constants.
-That will affect the validity of application of our theory to the algorithm.
+Similar to the theory part in the main paper, we also simplify notations, such as only considering fixed $k=K-1$ for estimated mean $\hat{u}_{t+K-1|t}$, estimated covariance matrix $\hat{\Sigma}_{t+K-1|t}$, estimated precision matrix $\hat{H}_{t+K-1|t}$ and portfolio weights $\hat{w}_{t+K-1|t}$; only considering fixed $k=K$ for realized portfolio return $p_{t+K|t}$ and utility $U_{t+K|t}$.
+We also omit some constants.
+That will affect the validity of the application of our theory to the algorithm.

-The quantities of interest are: \begin{itemize} \item[a.] $\hat{u}_{t,K}=\mbox{MA}_{\zeta}(r_{t+K-1})$, where $\mbox{MA}_{\zeta}(r_{t+K-1}) = \zeta\mbox{MA}_{\zeta}(r_{t+K-2}) + (1-\zeta) r_{t+K-1}$ and $0 < \zeta < 1$; \item[b.]$\hat{\Sigma}_{t,K}=\mbox{MA}_{\zeta}(r_{t+K-1}r^{\top}_{t+K-1}) - \hat{u}_{t,K}^2$; \item[c.]$\hat{H}_{t,K} = ((1 - \tau) \hat{\Sigma}_{t,K} + \tau \Lambda)^{-1}$, where $0 < \tau < 1$ and $\Lambda$ is the identity matrix; \item[d.] \item[e.] $p_{t,K} = \hat{w}_{t,K}^\top r_{t+K}$ \item[f.] $U(\hat{w}_{t,K}^\top r_{t+K})=\hat{w}_{t,K}^\top r_{t+K}-\phi (\hat{w}_{t,K}^\top r_{t+K})^2$ \end{itemize}
+The quantities of interest are: \begin{itemize} \item[a.] $\hat{u}_{t+K-1|t}=\mbox{MA}_{\zeta}(r_{t+K-1})$, where $\mbox{MA}_{\zeta}(r_{t+K-1}) = \zeta\mbox{MA}_{\zeta}(r_{t+K-2}) + (1-\zeta) r_{t+K-1}$ and $0 < \zeta < 1$; \item[b.]$\hat{\Sigma}_{t+K-1|t}=\mbox{MA}_{\zeta}(r_{t+K-1}r^{\intercal}_{t+K-1}) - \hat{u}_{t+K-1|t}^2$; \item[c.]$\hat{H}_{t+K-1|t} = ((1 - \tau) \hat{\Sigma}_{t+K-1|t} + \tau \Lambda)^{-1}$, where $0 < \tau < 1$ and $\Lambda$ is the identity matrix; \item[d.] \item[e.] $p_{t+K|t} = \hat{w}_{t+K-1|t}^\intercal r_{t+K}$ \item[f.] $U(\hat{w}_{t+K-1|t}^\intercal r_{t+K})=\hat{w}_{t+K-1|t}^\intercal r_{t+K}-\phi (\hat{w}_{t+K-1|t}^\intercal r_{t+K})^2$ \end{itemize}

-a, b are obviously bounded since $r_t$ is bounded, $\forall t$. e, f are also bounded once we prove c, d are bounded. \begin{itemize} \item[I.] For $\hat{H}_{t,K}$, we can obtain its boundedness by simply realizing the determinant of $\hat{H}_{t,K}$ is lower bounded, and that the determinant of the adjugate matrices are all upper bounded, and applying Cramer's rule.
+a, b are obviously bounded since $r_t$ is bounded, $\forall t$. e, f are also bounded once we prove c, d are bounded. \begin{itemize} \item[I.] For $\hat{H}_{t+K-1|t}$, we can obtain its boundedness by simply realizing the determinant of $\hat{H}_{t+K-1|t}$ is lower bounded, and that the determinant of the adjugate matrices are all upper bounded, and applying Cramer's rule.

-The lower bound of $|\hat{H}^{-1}_{t,K}|$ can be obtained by
+The lower bound of $|\hat{H}^{-1}_{t+K-1|t}|$ can be obtained by

-where $\tau_i$'s are eigenvalues of matrix $\hat{\Sigma}_{t,K}=\mbox{MA}_{\zeta}(r_{t+K-1}r^{\top}_{t+K-1}) - \hat{u}_{t,K}^2$, which are all non-negative.
+where $\tau_i$'s are eigenvalues of matrix $\hat{\Sigma}_{t+K-1|t}=\mbox{MA}_{\zeta}(r_{t+K-1}r^{\intercal}_{t+K-1}) - \hat{u}_{t+K-1|t}^2$, which are all non-negative.
 The upper bound of the determinant of the $(d-1)\times (d-1)$ adjugate matrices are clearly upper bounded since every entry of them is bounded.

 \item[II.]
 Next, we consider